9 Steps for Writing Effective Free Verse Poems

 Don't worry about making perfect sentences yet.
 Just write down single words or short phrases.

 Include any feelings or memories these words bring up too.
-This list will be like your toolbox when you start writing your poem.
+This list will be like your toolbox when you start making your poem.

 The more words and ideas you collect now, the more choices you'll have later.